PacificCommunity/ofp-sam-flr4mfcl/README.md

 install_github("PacificCommunity/ofp-sam-flr4mfcl")
 ```

 NOTE: Installation from github may fail due to warning messages being elevated to errors.
-You can override this behaviour by setting the environment variable as follows and re-running the install_github command - but use with caution because some warnings may not be completely benign!
+You can override this behaviour by setting the environment variable in R as follows and re-running the install_github command - but use with caution because some warnings may not be completely benign!
 ```{r}
 Sys.setenv(R_REMOTES_NO_ERRORS_FROM_WARNINGS="true")
 ```